 “You’re right on that point.
 They’re unlikely to settle for a severed head.
-Demands for punishments more cruel and unusual, as in Hou, will be next.
+Next will come demands for punishments more cruel and unusual, as in Hou.
 Sixteen indictments for murder alone and twenty-three victims total.
 Next thing you know, we’ll be hearing calls for the twenty-three cuts of lingchi.”

 A convict sentenced to lingchi was repeatedly cut with a blade until he died, at which point his head was severed on put on display.
 In other cases, the coup de grâce was delivered by means of beheading or cutting the torso in half with a battle axe.

 The administration of lingchi varied by kingdom and dynasty.
 Cases existed of the number of cuts being set beforehand.
 Citing that as a precedent, some were said the number should be determined by the number of victims, or so Eikou had heard.
 The harsh forms of punishment employed in other kingdoms was a popular topic of conversation in Shisou these days, and which one would be most appropriate in Shudatsu’s case.